Why study Japanese?

 Proximity to Japan makes regular travel to Japan achievable.

 What is studied in Japanese?

-cover various topics: eating and drinking, daily routine and entertainment, personal identification and
+students cover various topics: eating and drinking, daily routine and entertainment, personal

-demonstrations and watching Japanese DVDs.
+restaurants, demonstrations and watching Japanese films.
 Students will also be encouraged to write

 to Japanese students in Japan and may also be involved in Japanese language competitions.